-Principal plan objectives supported 1 Character 2 Coordination 6 Quality 7 Change
+1 Character

+2 Coordination

+6 Quality

+7 Change

-7.22 The type, tenure and size of future housing should reflect the local needs and demands of Hawkhurst parish.
-New housing development should aim to meet housing need in the area.
+The type, tenure and size of future housing must reflect the local needs and demands of Hawkhurst parish.
+New housing development must aim to meet housing need in the area, rather than attract incomers in the first instance.
 Through this policy, the neighbourhood plan sets out the range of house types and sizes.
-The annual review of house size proportions will be based on the most recent Housing Market Assessment and Housing Needs Analysis and Tunbridge Wells Borough Council figures for homes needed by people with a Hawkhurst connection.

-7.23 Future homes should be designed for a changing population.
+Future homes must be designed for a changing population.
 Initially this is likely to involve starter homes and homes for an ageing population to provide a good social mix, supporting social cohesion and independent living.
-An adequate amount of small-sized houses should be built to allow those wishing to downsize to release larger, family-sized properties back into the market.
+An adequate amount of small-sized houses must be built to allow those wishing to downsize to release larger, family-sized properties back into the market.

-7.24 Consideration should also be given for "self-finish" and "self-build" homes, as well as innovative hybrid housing that can respond to modern lifestyles.
+Consideration should also be given for "self-finish" and "self-build" homes, as well as innovative hybrid housing that can respond to modern lifestyles.
 See Policy HD3.

-7.25 Affordable housing delivery during the plan period will need to be in conformity with adopted policies as prepared by Tunbridge Wells Borough Council.
+Affordable housing delivery during the plan period will need to be in conformity with adopted policies as prepared by Tunbridge Wells Borough Council.
 It is expected that Hawkhurst Parish Council will work with Tunbridge Wells Borough Council to identify rural exception sites for affordable housing.